seL4/docs/projects/camkes/internals.md

 ## Overview

-From the top, the CAmkES tool (typically found in "tools/camkes/camkes.sh") is a program that generates a **single** file that makes up part of the source of a seL4 application.
+From the top, the CAmkES tool (typically found in "tools/camkes/camkes.sh") is a program that generates a **single** file that makes up part of the source of an seL4 application.
 There are a variety of types of files it can generate:

 - a capdl spec describing the cap distribution of the entire CAmkES spec